Research

 Ongoing and areas of research interest include:

-- Listening with your heart ears: art practice in the university – Dr Trudy Meehan leads this group in examining the pedagogical and well-being value of art engagement for healthcare professionals while they are studying.
+• Listening with your heart ears: art practice in the university – Dr Trudy Meehan is working the RCSI Arts and Education Task and Finish Group in examining the pedagogical and well-being value of art engagement for healthcare professionals while they are studying.
 We aim to develop pedagogical activities to support deep and attentive listening to improve diagnostic skills, support rapport building, aid communication, and foster compassion (to reduce empathic distress fatigue) and enhance patient experiences and outcomes.

-- Group singing and connections – Dr Elaine Byrne and Dr Marina I. Cans are working with VISUAL Centre for Contemporary Art, Carlow, Ireland to explore how the community choir fits into the centre’s strategy of engagement and how the choir impacts participants’ well-being and sense of connection.
-This study is supported by the RCSI engagement seed funding
+• An evaluation of SingSync: a choir for everyone – Dr Elaine Byrne, Dr Marina Iglesias-Cans and Dr Trudy Meehan are working with VISUAL Centre for Contemporary Art, Carlow, Ireland to explore how the community choir fits into the centre’s strategy of engagement and how the choir impacts participants’ well-being and sense of connection.
+This study is supported by the RCSI engagement seed funding.